Jared Diamond: Upheaval (2019)

 In Upheaval: How Nations Cope with Crisis and Change Diamond examines whether nations can find lessons during crises in a way like people do.
 The nations considered are Finland, Japan, Chile, Indonesia, Germany, Australia, and the U.S. Diamond identifies four modern threats: nuclear weapons, climate change, limited resources, and extreme inequality.

 Anand Giridharadas, reviewing for The New York Times, claimed the book contained many factual inaccuracies.
 Daniel Immerwahr, reviewing for The New Republic, reports that Diamond has "jettisoned statistical analysis" and the associated rigour, even by the standards of his earlier books, which have themselves sometimes been challenged on this basis.

 Personal life

 Diamond is married to Marie Cohen, granddaughter of Polish politician Edward Werner.
 They have twin sons, born in 1987.
-Although Diamond is a non practicing Jew and has described religion as irrational, he and his wife attend High Holiday services.
+Although Diamond is a non-practicing Jew and has described religion as irrational, he and his wife attend High Holiday services.

+On Desert Island Discs, his first choice was Johann Sebastian Bach’s Cantata 50, "Nun ist das Heil und die Kraft, BWV 50", which was played at his wedding.
+The book he chose was the Complete Sherlock Holmes.

 Reception

 While Diamond's writings have received considerable praise, they are controversial among anthropologists, with his argumentation having been described as "shallow", with criticism suggesting that Diamond overemphasises the importance of environmental factors like geography and climate over other influences.
+The American Anthropological Association published Questioning Collapse as a direct rebuttal to Jared Diamond's claims and theories.

+Ian McEwan, novelist and screenwriter, included "Jared Diamond's melding of history with biological thought in Guns Germs & Steel" in his canon of science writing.